Great Ocean Road + Otways • Victoria (VIC)

 Final sunrise focused on your priority technique.
 Wrap-up with a repeatable capture and editing checklist you can use on your next trip.

-• Twelve Apostles area (timed for workable light + crowd strategy)
+• Twelve Apostles area, timed for workable light and crowd strategy

 • Loch Ard Gorge